Design-it-Yourself Cover Artwork

 As creators, we now have to consider the ins-and-outs of streaming and producing material for a digital realm…

-Notes for Digital Stores and Streaming Cover Art Preparation:
+Notes on Digital Stores and Streaming Cover Art Preparation:

 • The preferred 3000 x 3000 pixels for cover art is based on an optimum requirement for high-end use.